 What about their qualifications

 You can answer part of this question when researching the history of the contractor.
-Any certifications should be featured on their website, and any testimonials from past clients will validate their skills as being up to par.
+Any certifications should be present on their website, and any testimonials from previous clients will validate their skills as being up to par.

 Ask for references

-Just like in any job interview, references are important to ensure you’re selecting the right candidate to take on the work.
+Just like in any job interview, references are important.
+They are vital in making sure that you’re selecting the right candidate to take on the work.
 References from past employers or past clients who are satisfied with the work that was done will help validate the contractor’s qualifications for your job.

-If they’re unwilling to provide any past references, take that as a red flag that this contractor is likely not the best fit for you.
+If they’re unwilling to provide any past references, take that as a red flag.
+This contractor is likely not the best fit for you.
 You can use a platform for talented commercial tradespeople to connect with a fully qualified contractor with plenty of references.

 Ask the right questions